Rich Rum Cake

 - Preheat oven to 375°.
 Grease and flour a 10-in. tube pan.
 Sift flour, baking powder, cinnamon, salt and nutmeg together twice; set aside.

 - In a bowl, beat egg whites on medium until soft peaks form.
 Gradually add 1/4 cup brown sugar, 1 tablespoon at a time, beating on high after each addition until sugar is dissolved.
 Continue beating until stiff peaks form.

 - Transfer to prepared pan.
 Bake on lowest oven rack 25-30 minutes or until top springs back when lightly touched.
 Immediately poke holes in cake with a fork; slowly pour remaining sauce over cake, allowing sauce to absorb into cake.
 Cool completely in pan on a wire rack.
 Invert onto a serving plate.
-Serve with reserved sauce and, if desired, whipped cream and candied pecans.
-Yield: 12 servings.
+Serve with reserved sauce and, if desired, whipped cream and glazed pecans.

 Nutrition Facts1 slice: 371 calories, 17g fat (10g saturated fat), 103mg cholesterol, 233mg sodium, 44g carbohydrate (35g sugars, 0 fiber), 3g protein.

 Mar 21, 2018